pcperini-historic/PCDevice/README.md

 >> The value for `batteryState` is one of the constants in `ITDeviceBatteryState`.
 >> If battery monitoring is not enabled, the value of this property is `ITDeviceBatteryStateUnknown`.

+**generatesDeviceOrientationNotifications**

+> A Boolean value that indicates whether the receiver generates orientation notifications (`YES`) or not (`NO`).

+    @property (nonatomic, getter = isGeneratingDeviceOrientationNotifications) BOOL generatesDeviceOrientationNotifications

+> *Discussion*

+>> If the value of this property is `YES`, the shared `ITDevice` object posts an `ITDeviceOrientationDidChangeNotification` notification when the device changes orientation.
+>> If the value is `NO`, it generates no orientation notifications.
+This property has no effect in the Mac OS X environment.

+**model**

+> The model of the device.

+    @property (nonatomic, readonly, retain) NSString *model

+**multitaskingSupported**

+> A Boolean value indicating whether multitasking is supported on the current device.

+    @property (nonatomic, readonly, getter = isMultitaskingSupported) BOOL multitaskingSupported

+**name**

+> The name identifying the device.

+    @property (nonatomic, readonly, retain) NSString *name

 #License#

 License Agreement for Source Code provided by Inspyre Technologies